fulco/BlueLinuxBastion/README.md

 ## Disclaimer

-These scripts are provided as-is and should be used with caution.
-It is recommended to test the scripts in a non-production environment before applying them to critical systems.
-The scripts make significant changes to user accounts, processes, and system configurations, so ensure that you have appropriate backups and understand the implications of running the scripts.
+These scripts are provided as-is and should be used with extreme caution.
+It is strongly recommended to thoroughly test the scripts in a non-production environment before applying them to critical systems.
+The scripts make significant changes to user accounts, processes, and system configurations, so ensure that you have appropriate backups and fully understand the implications of running the scripts.